Pet Sitter Instructions for Pet Care

 • If Your Pet is Traveling to their Caretaker, Bring Familiar Surroundings.
 After writing out your pet sitter instructions and printing a copy for the sitter, next make a list of what items you will need to pack for your dog or have available for the dog sitter.

 From your dog crate, to bedding and toys (Lulu loves her Bowsers Dog Bed and her Loofa Plush Dog Toy), bring objects they are familiar with and use during daily life.
 This will also help keep them in their routine and feel more at home in a strange place.
+Any blankets or bedding the dog sleeps with will help them with providing the comforts of home and even a bit of their owner’s smell.
+Don’t forget things like dog food and water bowls or provide travel bowls.

 Dog Sitter Instructions